-Peter Ruh registered this
+Peter Ruh of Ohio registered this

-sieboldiana which produces a 30 inch
+seedling of H. 'Sieboldiana' which produces a giant size, 30 inch

 high mound that is 5 feet wide.
 The leaves are broadly ovate